ksmit799/panda3d-noesis/README.md

 # Panda3D Noesis

-> Noesis GUI Support for Panda3D
+> Noesis GUI support for Panda3D

 [Noesis GUI](https://www.noesisengine.com/) is a resolution-independent, vector-based rendering engine that is built to take advantage of modern graphics